department-of-veterans-affairs/vets-api/docs/setup/running_natively.md

 ### Running tests in parallel
 - NOTE: Running specs in parallel requires that your development database exists, and is up to date.
 If necessary, you may need to run `bundle exec rake db:create` and `bundle exec rake db:migrate` before the following steps
-- `RAILS_ENV=test bundle exec rake db:reset` - Set up your test database properly first.
-This just makes sure if your existing test database is named differently than what is expected, it will be resolved first
-- `bundle exec rake parallel:setup` - This prepares all of the test databases.
+- `RAILS_ENV=test bundle exec rake parallel:setup` - This prepares all of the test databases.
 It will create a test database for each processor on your computer
-- `bundle exec rake parallel:spec` - This runs the entire test suite.
+- `RAILS_ENV=test bundle exec rake parallel:spec` - This runs the entire test suite.
 Optionally, a folder path can be given as a parameter.
 Each file is assigned a processor, so it probably doesn't make sense to pass an individual file to run it in parallel

 ### Running linters